 Interpretation and Decision-Making

 The final step is interpreting the results and using them to make data-driven decisions.
-This could involve optimizing marketing campaigns, improving customer experiences, or streamlining business processes.
+This could involve optimizing marketing campaigns, improving operational efficiency, or identifying new business opportunities.

 Data analytics can be categorized into four main types, each serving a unique purpose: